Troy, New York: Roads

 US 4 runs north–south through the city along River St and 3rd & 4th St. New York State Route 7 passes east–west through the city on Hoosick St, using the Collar City Bridge to cross the Hudson River.
+The segment of Route 7 along the Collar City Bridge overlaps with the northernmost section of Interstate 787, which officially terminates in Troy.
 New York State Route 2 also passes east–west on Congress St, crossing the Hudson River at the Congress Street Bridge.

 Rail

 The New York Central Railroad, Delaware and Hudson Railroad, Rutland Railroad and Boston and Maine Railroad provided passenger rail service to Troy.
 By the late 1950s, only the Boston & Maine passenger service remained.
 The last Boston and Maine passenger train arrived from Boston, Massachusetts in 1958.
 Troy Union Station closed and was demolished later that year.
 Amtrak serves Albany-Rensselaer station, 8.5 miles to the south of Troy.

 Fire Department

-Troy Fire Department's 119 uniformed personnel operate out of six fire stations located throughout the city and operate five engine companies, a rescue-engine company, two truck companies, three ambulances, a Hazardous Material response unit (Troy Fire Department is the hazardous material response unit for Rensselaer County) and two rescue boats.
+Troy Fire Department's 124 uniformed personnel operate out of six fire stations located throughout the city and maintain five engine companies, a rescue-engine company, two truck companies, three ambulances, a Hazardous Material response unit and two rescue boats.
+The department responds to approximately 9,000 calls annually, and is the hazardous material response unit for Rensselaer County.